emacsmirror/metronome/README.md

 then `M-x metronome` to pause/resume, and `C-u M-x metronome` to set/play a new tempo.
-You can also set a new tempo by tapping two or more times with the `metronome-tap-tempo` command.
+You can also set a new tempo by tapping two or more times successively with the `metronome-tap-tempo` command.

 ## emacsclient

-You can also use `emacsclient` to control the metronome outside Emacs with some keyboard shortcut.
+You can use `emacsclient` to control the metronome outside Emacs with some keyboard shortcut.
 Here's an example using `gnome-terminal`:

 ```shell
 #!/bin/bash